borispov/formali/backlog.md

 - [x] add design palettes/ themes.
 Added 4 themes
 - [x] Themes: user can now select themes.
 - [x] Themes: selected theme is now saved to DB
-- [ ] add a theme with an image/bg-img.
-- [ ] add thank you/ ending block type  - ON IT.
-NEXT!
-- [ ] add submissions page/component and LOAD the submissions from pocketbase!
 - [x] added nanostores to preserve form's design sttate.
 - [x] Understand why I needed nanostores!!!
 EDIT: I wanted to set dynamic tailwind classes for font-size, to address different viewports.
 BUT...
 - [x] solve dynamic font-sizes with Utopia's step-scale system.
-- [ ] deleting form steps UPDATING the form in the DB
+- [x] deleting form steps UPDATING the form in the DB
+- [ ] add a theme with an image/bg-img.
+- [x] add thank you/ ending block type - Done, but you can add several endings now.
+- [ ] Add Conditional Logic for ending blocks
+- [ ] add submissions page/component and LOAD the submissions from pocketbase
+- [ ] Align descriptor's image according to the Descriptor's alignment setting